SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/ImbraArcTulia.md

 A student who lost her nation and parents to war, she finds companionship in Wrenao with Adva Anil, who her loyalty eventually ties to.
 With her, and a new friend recruited, Kael (who calls himself Vael), they flee to Earth/Gaea.
 There, not only are the persecuted, hunted, and even attacked, but Imbra directly witnessed death and watches Kael get kidnapped and returned to Tulia.
 She's broken by this loss, which leads her to start her crusades against Gaea, using her new power, Hellfire, alongside her friend Adva, who uses Squall.
 Eventually, they realize they were manipulated, and they revolt against Terkou and retreat to the Amazon Rainforest with Rai and Arete, who give them company and friendship.
 ## Timeline
 ⦿ **T-Year 900**
 - Imbra is enrolled in her 3rd year of school, where she specializes in military and tactics with dreams to join her nation's Command Structure.
+She truly loves her nation, her element, and her culture more than anything in the world.
 - The March on Tramalen establishes Irision, the Firen Knightsdale.
 The new government immediately targets higher education.
+- Notably, Imbra does not participate in any protests out of fear.

 ⦿ **T-Year 902**
 - Higher education is completely abolished, forcing Imbra to return home.